Available by Phone 24/7

 Trials

-Requesting a jury trial can be advantageous strategically for you and your attorney.
-Oftentimes, settlement negotiations are at a standstill over small details or a party is being irrational.
+Requesting a jurytrial can be strategically advantageous for you and your attorney.
+Oftentimes, settlement negotiations are at a standstill over small details or uncooperative parties.
 A jury trial request may be the splash of cold water they need to push them into settlement.
-If the judge has demonstrated bias against your client or for the other side, a jury may give you a fresh look at the facts and a more favorable outcome.
+If the judge has demonstrated bias against your client or for the other side, a jury trial procedure may give your case a fresh look at the facts and a more favorable outcome.

-Be aware of the court’s docket.
-Each court maintains a unique docket, meaning that each judge may reserve only one week a month or two weeks a month for jury trials.
+Be aware of the court’s docket in divorce trials.
+As per the trial court procedure, each court maintains a unique docket, meaning that each judge may reserve only one week a month or two weeks a month for jury trials.
 Requesting a jury trial may allow you more time to prepare for a trial, depending on that court’s docket, but you will also have far more moving parts and increased costs trying a jury trial as compared to a trial before the court.

 Why would you want a trial before the judge without a jury?

-Every case is unique and has a multitude of scenarios and resolutions.
+Every divorce trial is unique and has a multitude of scenarios and resolutions.
 There may be any number of reasons a jury trial may not be right for you.
 The significant cost of a jury trial, including expert fees, attorney fees, and general costs may be overwhelming and outside of your financial resources.
-A jury trial usually takes longer to prepare so the divorce can end up dragging on even longer than if you just presented your case to the trial court for determination.
+A lot of preparation is required for a jury trial so the divorce can end up dragging on even longer than if you just presented your case for a trial on merits for divorce.

-Additionally, on extremely complex property issues or child custody matters, it can be advantageous to have the case tried to a judge who deals with these scenarios on a daily basis and has a clear understanding of the issues.
+Additionally, on extremely complex property issues or child custody matters in a divorce trial, it can be advantageous to have the trial on merits with a judge who deals with these scenarios on a daily basis and has a clear understanding of the issues.
 Frequently, a temporary order hearing has already been held in front of the judge, therefore the judge is familiar with your case and some of the facts involved, so the “education” process is less.
-Most often it is economically more feasible to have a judge listen to your case and make the decisions that need to be made.
-Judges hear family law cases on a regular basis and are quite familiar with the Texas Family Code and statutes surrounding divorce and child custody rights.
+Most often it is economically more feasible to have a trial on merits in divorce with a judgelistening to your case and making the decisions that need to be made.
+Judges hear family law cases on a regular basis and are quite familiar with the Texas Family Code and statutes surrounding divorce and child custody rights

 YOU NEED AN EXPERT.

-No matter what your family law case requires, your first and last line of defense is the legal representation you choose for you and your family.
-Having an experienced attorney who has been tried and tested in family law can be your greatest advantage in court.
+No matter whether your family law case requires a jury trial or not, your first and last line of defense is the legal representation you choose for yourself and your family.
+Having an experienced attorney who has been tried and tested in family law and jury trial procedures can be your greatest advantage in court.
 Mark L. Scroggins of Scroggins Law Group is a family law specialist, board certified by the Texas Board of Legal Specialization.
-Mr. Scroggins has over 25 years of legal expertise and can aggressively yet compassionately navigate you through the complicated issues involved in divorce.
-Please call us today at 214-469-3100, and schedule a confidential consultation.
+Mr. Scroggins has over 30 years of legal expertise and can aggressively yet compassionately guide you through the complicated issues involved in divorce.
+Please call us today at 972-914-1690, and schedule a confidential consultation.

 Scroll to Top